Mike Elston (American football coach): Cincinnati

 In 2007, Elston left Central Michigan and joined the University of Cincinnati coaching staff to serve as a recruiting coordinator, special teams coordinator, and tight ends coach.
 In 2009, he was promoted to assistant head coach and moved to coach the defensive line and serve as the special teams coordinator.

 Notre Dame

 Elston left the University of Cincinnati and was hired by the University of Notre Dame in 2010 to serve as the special teams coordinator and defensive line coach.
 From 2012 to 2018, Elston held many positions while on the Notre Dame football staff that ranged from special teams coordinator and position coaching roles.
 On January 10, 2018, Elston was promoted to associate head coach and defensive line coach of the Notre Dame football program.

 Michigan

-In 2022, he decided to join Jim Harbaugh at his alma mater, Michigan as the defensive line coach and the recruiting coordinator.
+In 2022, he decided to join Jim Harbaugh at his alma mater, Michigan as the defensive line coach and recruiting coordinator.
 He helped lead the Wolverines to a CFP National Championship in 2023.

 Los Angeles Chargers

-In 2024, Elston decided to leave Michigan and join the Los Angeles Chargers football staff with Jim Harbaugh which would be his first position in the National Football League.
+On February 6, 2024, Elston decided to leave Michigan and join the Los Angeles Chargers football staff with Jim Harbaugh which would be his first position in the National Football League.

+On May 22, 2026, Elston added the role of defensive run game coordinator to his title.